Julianne Hough Gets Herself Into An Insane Situation As She Spreads Her Legs Over A Stranger’s Face On ‘AGT’

 Julianne Hough can usually dance herself out of any iffy circumstance but she wasn’t able to do that on September 3.
-During a live act on America’s Got Talent, the former Dancing with the Stars pro was absconded from her judge’s chair on the TV talent show by a shirtless hunk who led the beautiful blonde onto the AGT stage for the semi-finals.
+During a live act on America’s Got Talent, the former Dancing with the Stars pro was absconded from her judge’s chair on the TV talent show by a shirtless hunk who led the beautiful blonde onto the AGT stage for the semifinals.

-Another hunk — again while not wearing a shirt — tried to grab Gabrielle Union as well.
+Another hunk — again, while not wearing a shirt — tried to grab Gabrielle Union as well.
 However, that pretty judge wasn’t having it so Julliane ended up being the only female featured for an act that included very limber gentlemen.

 Luckily, Jules was wearing athleisure bottoms for her Tuesday gig.
 So, when the trio of bare-chested guys in skintight pants gave her instructions, she agreed even though the terror in her eyes belied her real feelings about what she was told to do.